For an Appointment

 * Extended the time between clients to allow for increased cleaning and disinfecting and room and opening the windows as weather permits.

-* If you have been exposed to someone who has covid 19 or have symptoms yourself, please cancel your appointment and follow the CDC guidelines.
-There will be no penalty charge for cancellation in this case.
+* If you have been exposed to someone who has covid 19 or have symptoms yourself - of covid, a cold, sinus or any kind of respiratory symptoms, please cancel your appointment - There will be no penalty charge for cancellation in this case.

 John Barnes Myofascial Release Approach ®